-BY THE NUMBERS BUDGET: \$1.67 million PARTICIPANTS:
+BY THE NUMBERS ZIMBABWE:

+PARTICIPANTS:

-" 44,762 children
+- " 57,802 children

-" 1,225 teachers trained
+- " 1,290 teachers trained

-" 292 master teachers trained
+- " 292 master teachers trained

 EDUCATIONAL SITES: 150

+Kenya, El Salvador, Guatemala, and Honduras are starting in 2023

-DONOR: Dubai Cares, Clean Water Here, and other private donors LOCATION: Zimbabwe (expanding to Honduras, Guatemala, and Kenya) PROJECT TIN IE FRAME: lovember 2017 to present (ongoing) PARTNERS: Sesame Workshop, Consultancy Africa (evaluation partner), and Education Development Center (evaluation partner) Overview Through World Vision's partnership with Sesame Workshop, the WASH UP!
+DONOR: Dubai Cares, Clean Water Here, and other private donors LOCATION: Zimbabwe (expanding to Honduras, Guatemala, and Kenya) PROJECT TIM IE FRAME: November 2017 to present (ongoing) PARTNERS: Sesame Workshop, Consultancy Africa (evaluation partner), and Education Development Center (evaluation partner) Overview Through World Vision's partnership with Sesame Workshop, the WASH UP!
 Girl Talk program empowers pre-adolescent and adolescent girls and boys (ages 9-14) to practice and promote healthy water, sanitation, and hygiene (WASH) behaviors, particularly around menstrual health and hygiene.
 The program builds on the strong foundation of WASH UP!, which is a child-focused, play-based hygiene behavior change curriculum, targeting children ages 5-9.
 The groundbreaking WASH UP!
 Girl Talk initiative creates environments that demystify periods and help keep girls in school.
 Designed for both girls and boys, it provides an interactive and fun educational experience focusing on puberty, health, menstrual health and hygiene, and girls' empowerment.
 Engaging boys is critical in building comprehensive and accurate knowledge, as well as fostering healthy and supportive relationships between boys and girls.
 World Vision's role is to ensure the schools have appropriate infrastructure for girls to practice healthy menstrual hygiene, as well as to support program continuity, monitoring, and scale-up.
-The Girl Talk program was initially implemented in Zimbabwe in 2017 and has since reached more than 26,000 girls and more than 14,000 boys in 150 schools.
+The Girl Talk program was initially implemented in Zimbabwe in 2017 and has since reached more than 38,000 girls and more than 19,000 boys in 150 schools.
 It works to foster healthy sociocultural systems and norms around menstrual hygiene and other aspects of puberty by addressing gaps in education.
-In 2022, Girl Talk programming will be expanding to three new countries-Guatemala, Honduras, and Kenya-which will reach and empower many more young people.
+In 2023, Girl Talk programming will be expanding to three new countries-Guatemala, Honduras, and Kenya-which will reach and empower many more young people.
 Program Focus The overall goal of Girl Talk is to empower young girls and boys in schools with information and skills to understand puberty and for girls to meet their menstrual health and hygiene needs, which are key building blocks to reproductive health.
 It also provides them with resources, opportunities, and life skills to complete their education and succeed in life.
 This is accomplished through four main program focus areas: 1) Girls' empowerment, 2) Fostering accurate knowledge about menstrual health, 3) Building self-confidence, and 4) Supporting healthy relationships.
 In many low-income countries around the world, lack of access to WASH infrastructure, inadequate menstrual hygiene knowledge, and limited resources to manage menstrual hygiene (i.e., pads) are compounded by a lack of access to accurate information about menstruation and a culture of silence on this topic.
-As a result, many girls begin menstruating without knowing what is happening to them, which causes fear, pain, and shame.
+As a result, many girls begin menstruating without understanding what is happening to them, which can cause fear, pain, and shame.
 Through Girl Talk programming, World Vision's local presence in hard-to-reach schools is combined with the power of Sesame Workshop's beloved characters and child-friendly